amdev9/dapp-browser/docs/README.md

 ![alt text](./diagrams/channelIdResolve.png?raw=true "Resolve channelId")

 Each component will have a channel through which data will be sent.
 We use separate channels for security reasons.
 Before dapp process starts we check component access permissions in manifest file, create and pass channelIds to preload script.
-By this we add security layer on renderer side.
+By that we add security layer on renderer side.

 ### Actions roadmap
 - ask for permission before renderer process starts, add map to main process: